-Achalasia is a disorder that makes it hard to eat and drink normally.
-The disorder affects your esophagus, which is the swallowing tube that connects the back of your throat to your stomach.
+Achalasia is a disorder that affects your esophagus.
+This is the swallowing tube that connects the back of your throat to your stomach.
 If you have achalasia, your esophagus does not sufficiently push food or liquid into your stomach.
 In addition, the ring of muscle that circles the lower portion of your esophagus does not relax enough to let food and liquid pass through easily.
 In fact, achalasia means "failure to relax."

 Achalasia usually develops slowly, making it harder for you to swallow food and beverages.
 It's caused by loss of the nerve cells that control the swallowing muscles in the esophagus.
 Why these nerve cells degenerate, however, isn’t known.
-Although achalasia has no cure, treatments are available.
-Achalasia affects about 2,000 people in the U.S. every year.
+Although achalasia has no cure, symptoms can be controlled with treatment.
+In rare situations, achalasia results from a tumor.

 Symptoms of achalasia develop gradually.
-Over time, as the esophagus becomes wider and weaker, you may have these symptoms:
+As the esophagus becomes wider and weaker, you may have these symptoms:

 Difficulty swallowing food, a condition called dysphagia

 Food or liquid flowing back up into your throat, or regurgitation

 Waking up at night from coughing or choking because of regurgitation

 Chest pain or pressure

 Achalasia can develop at any age, but it happens most often between ages 30 and 60.
 Men and women are equally at risk.
 Scientists don’t know exactly why this loss of muscle control in the lower esophagus happens, but risk factors may include: